 When the QSR is sent to TMCP for approval, TMCP Legal will confirm approval if all nine paragraphs have been addressed.

 Section C - Commissioning the Qualified Surveyor’s Report

 First, please select a surveyor with the experience referred to in Section 119(3) of the 2011 Act (see Section B2).
 Your Circuit or District may be able to recommend a surveyor who has experience in preparing QSRs for Methodist property in your area.

 Please explain that the property being disposed of is charitable land and that a QSR is required under s.119(1) of the 2011 Act.
 Please give your surveyor a copy of this Focus Note together with a copy of the QSR (Preparing) Focus Note.
-If the property includes a burial ground then please let the surveyor have a copy of the Burial Ground Sale Focus Note and Burial Ground Guidance.
+If the property includes a burial ground then please let the surveyor have a copy of the Burial Ground Sale Focus Note (This is available to Methodist Managing Trustees and their professional advisers in the password protected 'Trustee Documents' section of this website - please contact TMCP if you require the password) and Burial Ground Guidance.
 If you are proposing to grant a lease, please provide a copy of the Non-Residential (Landlord) Lease Heads of Terms.